-The Bill ensures that the Regulator can require applicants to be registered to demonstrate that they will meet regulatory requirements from the outset, and that failure to meet standards is added to reasons for mandatory de-registration.
+The bill ensures that the Regulator can require applicants to be registered to demonstrate that they will meet regulatory requirements from the outset, and that failure to meet standards is added to reasons for mandatory de-registration.
 CIH has called for standards that apply across the board for tenants whatever the landlord type, so we are pleased to see a broader application of the standards and tools to tackle poor performance across non/ for profit, and local authority housing.
-We also welcome the powers for the Regulator to make enquiries when notified of changes in control or organisations, and a definition of non-profit that takes account of the organisation's activities as well as structure.